kjaanson/jupyter-workshop-ttu/README.md

 Attribution & License :uk:
 --------------------------
-Lessons have been adapted from lessons from http://software-carpentry.org/ and are shared under [Creative Commons Attribution licence](https://creativecommons.org/licenses/by/4.0/).
+Some of the lessons have been adapted/derived from lessons from http://software-carpentry.org/ and are shared under [Creative Commons Attribution licence](https://creativecommons.org/licenses/by/4.0/).

 All example programs and code written specifically for lessons in this repository